The Middle School Network: Learning More

 The Middle School Network holds regular meetings during the school year to advance coordination, collaboration, and shared goals and actions among providers.
 The goal of these meetings is to work together to increase participation, equity and access to programs, and achieve positive outcomes in OST for youth in grades 6-8.
 All middle school-serving entities and personnel in Cambridge are invited to participate.
 Contact Annie Leavitt for more information.

-- Convene regular meetings among providers serving middle school youth to advance coordination, collaboration, and shared goals and actions.
+- MSN convenes monthly meetings among providers serving middle school youth to coordinate, collaborate and take action in our programs and as a network.
 To see the dates of this year's MSN meetings, visit the Events Calendar.

-- Provide Resource Guides each year (Fall, Winter/Spring, Summer) to compile all OST opportunities available to Cambridge 6th-8th graders.
+- MSN publishes two Resource Guides each year (School Year After School Guide, Summer Guide) to compile all OST opportunities available to Cambridge 6th-8th graders, in addition to other organizational tools for helping young people get connected.

-- Lead Summer Opportunities planning workshops to help all Cambridge Public Schools 6th-8th graders build awareness about their options and plan for their summers.
+- Every March, MSN coordinates Summer Opportunities planning workshops, facilitated by OST providers, in all classrooms in Cambridge Public Schools, to help 6th-8th graders build awareness about their options and plan for their summers.